 — Elon Musk (@elonmusk)

 I’ve often wondered the same thing, but never summed it up so cleverly.
-I need to read Superintelligence.
+Now I am really excited to read Superintelligence.

 I’m not sure if Neil deGrasse Tyson’s tweet today is related, but I sure hope he’s right.